-INTRODUCTION
+2 | INTRODUCTION

-Polycystic ovary syndrome (PCOS) is the most common endocrinopathy affecting reproductive aged women, with a prevalence of between 8% and 13% depending on the population studied and definitions used (1, 2).
-PCOS is complex with reproductive, metabolic and psychological features (1, 2).
-Clinical practice in the assessment and management of PCOS is inconsistent, with key evidence practice gaps, whilst women internationally have highlighted delayed diagnosis and dissatisfaction with care (3-5).
-Current guidelines either are limited in breadth, do not follow rigorous best practice in development, have not involved consumers, or are outdated (6-10), resulting in inconsistent guidance for clinicians and women alike.
-To address these identified gaps, here we summarize the development process and recommendations from the first international evidence-based guideline for the assessment and management of PCOS, bringing together extensive consumer engagement and international collaboration with leading societies and organizations, multidisciplinary experts, and primary care representatives.
+Polycystic ovary syndrome (PCOS) is the most common endocrinopathy affecting reproductive aged women, with a prevalence of between 8% to 13% depending on the population studied and definitions used.
+PCOS is complex with reproductive, metabolic and psychological features.
+1,2 Clinical practice in the assessment and management of PCOS is inconsistent, with key evidence practice gaps, whilst women internationally have highlighted delayed diagnosis and dissatisfaction with care.3-5 Current guidelines either are limited in breadth, do not follow rigorous best practice in development, have not involved consumers, or are outdated, 6-10 resulting in inconsistent guidance for clinicians and women alike.
+To address these identified gaps, here we summarize the development process and recommendations from the first international evidence-based guideline for the assessment and management of PCOS, bringing extensive consumer engagement and international collaboration with leading societies and organizations, multidisciplinary experts, and primary care representatives.
 In this process, the guideline development groups unanimously supported the Rotterdam diagnostic criteria for adult women.

-This comprehensive evidence-based guideline builds on prior high quality guidelines and culminates from a rigorous, Appraisal of Guidelines for Research and Evaluation-II (AGREEII)-compliant, evidence-based guideline development process.
+This comprehensive evidence-based guideline builds on prior high quality guidelines and culminates from a rigorous, AGREEII-compliant, evidence-based guideline development process.
 It provides a single source of international evidence-based recommendations to guide clinical practice with the opportunity for adaptation in relevant health systems.
 Together with an extensive translation program, the aim is to reduce worldwide variation in care and promote high quality service provision to improve health outcomes and quality of life in women with PCOS.
-The guidelines are supported by a multifaceted international translation program with co-designed resources to enhance the skills of health professionals and empower women with PCOS, with an integrated comprehensive evaluation program.
+The guidelines are supported by a multifaceted international translation program with co-designed resources to upskill health professionals and empower women with PCOS, with an integrated comprehensive evaluation program.